yuriymacdev/SleepProxyServer/README.md

 scripts/osx_mdns_debug
 ```

 * sleep-wake-cycle your Mac to test SPS registration.
 Should take about 1 minute.
-For extensive testing, consider disabling the logoff-on-sleep checkbox in SysPrefs->Security.
+For extensive testing, run as root to prevent login prompts on wakeup.
 ```
 pmset relative wake 1; pmset sleepnow
 ```